quantumlib/Cirq/docs/pasqal/devices.md

 # Pasqal Devices

 This section describes the devices in Cirq for Pasqal hardware devices and their usage.
-While our hardware is currently under development, this information should give a better understanding of the capabilities of future Pasqal devices, where neutral atoms are controlled by lasers.
+While our hardware is currently under development, this information should provide a better understanding of the capabilities of future Pasqal devices, where neutral atoms are controlled by lasers.
 Please contact Pasqal to obtain the latest information on devices that you plan to use.